 GET A FREE PRICE QUOTE

-The Nissan Quest is a minivan that can seat up to seven passengers and has a sportier take on the minivan class.
-It mainly competes with the Ford Expedition and the Toyota Sequoia, but the Ford Explorer, and GMC Acadia make for interesting alternatives.
+The Nissan Quest is a minivan that can hold up to seven passengers and has a sportier take on the minivan segment.
+It predominantly competes with the Ford Expedition and the Toyota Sequoia, but the Ford Explorer, and GMC Acadia make for interesting alternatives.

 See our review of the 2014 Nissan Quest for pricing with options, specifications, and gas mileage ratings.